-Rent a holiday apartment, home or cottage in Lake Ozark: from £45 per night
+Rent a holiday home, apartment or cottage in Lake Ozark from just £66 per night

 Popular holiday rental amenities in Lake Ozark

 Check out our climate diagram to find the perfect month for your holidays.
-During July, maximum temperatures go up to more than 32° On the other hand, you could have temperatures dropping under -5° in January.
-The rainiest month is July while the driest month is January.
+During July, maximum temperatures climb above 32°.
+On the other hand, you could have temperatures dropping under -5° in January.
+The rainiest month is July, while the driest month is January.

 Holiday homes on Lake Ozark's deep blue waters